dimigourz/verify-repair-lm/README.md

 ### 1. Prompt variants

 The original user prompt is rewritten into several variants.
-Each variant emphasizes a different objective, such as direct answer, technical correctness, business relevance, risks and mitigations, or final structured response.
+Each variant emphasizes a different objective, such as directness, technical correctness, business relevance, risk analysis, or structured final response.

 ### 2. Candidate generation